AsharibAli/ai-agents-war/README.md

 ## Battle Reports

-After any battle or tournament, export a shareable markdown report to `./reports/`.
+After any battle or tournament, a shareable markdown report is automatically generated to `./reports/`.

 ## Tech Stack